 EK: Thank you for saying “lately,” because it’s such a hard question if it’s not lately.
 “What’s your favorite movie?”
 “In what way?”
 Okay.
-Favorite book that I’ve read lately is a collection of stories by Curtis Sittenfeld, I’ll Think It, You’ll Say It.
+Favorite book that I’ve read lately is a collection of stories by Curtis Sittenfeld, You Think It, I’ll Say It.
 She’s crazy.
 The book is so good.
 I love everything by her.
 I went back and read Prep recently, and she’s an incredible writer.
 Her characters are so…I don’t know how to describe them other than alive.
 They’re just people I know, and I’m sure you know.
 That’s probably my favorite book that I’ve read lately.
 I’m also just going to throw out, a few weeks ago, it’s a very sad, tough read, but I reread Blue Nights by Joan Didion.
 That’s a hard one, right?
 That’s a hard one.

 HG: Oh, our queen.
 We don’t deserve her.